stuffedwaffles/wafbot/wafbot/README.md

 # wafbot

+Waf Bot is a bot made with almost no experience
+Its mainly just for fun and experimenting with code
-wafbot- a bot made with almost no experience for fun which actually seems to work so yay! if someone wants to use this code go ahead, please dont steal the whole thing though(sorry its messy)
+If someone wants to use this code go ahead, please dont steal the whole thing though(if you do look at it sorry its messy) Creator - STUFFEDWAFFLES#8367